Simone Biles, other women seek $1B-plus from FBI over Nassar

 “If the FBI had simply done its job, Nassar would have been stopped before he ever had the chance to abuse hundreds of girls, including me,” said former University of Michigan gymnast Samantha Roy.

-Nassar wasn’t arrested until fall 2016 during an investigation by Michigan State University police.
-He was a doctor at Michigan State.
+Nassar wasn’t arrested until the fall of 2016 during an investigation by police at Michigan State University, where he was a doctor.

 The Michigan attorney general’s office ultimately handled the assault charges against Nassar, while federal prosecutors in Grand Rapids, Michigan, filed a child pornography case.

-In remarks to Congress last year, FBI Director Christopher Wray acknowledged major mistakes.
+The FBI declined to comment Wednesday on the former gymnasts’ financial claims, referring instead to remarks last year by FBI Director Christopher Wray, who acknowledged major mistakes.

 “I’m especially sorry that there were people at the FBI who had their own chance to stop this monster back in 2015 and failed.
 And that’s inexcusable,” Wray told victims at a Senate hearing.